mahsankhan/caring-triceratops/src/pages/ultricies.md

 content_img_path: ''
 home_spotlights:
   enabled: true
+  excerpt: >-
-  excerpt: We are focused to disrupt industries
+    ## We are focused to disrupt industries.

+    # Drive Real World Impact with Blockchain

+    #### Leverage the potential of enterprise blockchain technology to transform
+    your business, industry and our society as a whole.
   home_img:
     data_position: 25% 25%
     path: ''